On this page

 Help may come in many shapes and forms.
 It could come from within the learning community or from external agencies, resources and organisations.

-It may occur through daily interactions and conversations between educators, children and young people, and families.
-Other good sources of information and support are brochures, fact sheets, reputable websites, family, friends and health professionals.
+It may occur through daily interactions and conversations between educators, children and young people, and their friends, families and community.
+Other good sources of information and support are brochures, fact sheets reputable websites, and health professionals.

 Support may be focused on the children and young people, their families or the school, or a combination of both.
 The goal in providing support is to find the best possible pathway to maintain or improve the wellbeing of children and their families.